Were there ever any real Amazon warrior women?

 Soon, these women had male callers visiting their camp from the nearby city.
 Legend has it that the suitors invited the women to come live in the city with them, to which the women replied, why not join us instead, hunting, raiding, and galloping across the steppe?
 The pairs left for adventure and eventually became the Sauromatians, raiders, and traders who even later evolved into the Sarmatian culture.
 This group eventually were taken over by an intermarried with the Huns and the Goths.

 So what does the archeological evidence point to?
 In the 1990s, a joint US-Russian effort allowed archeologists to examine a number of kurgans or burial mounts in the Ural Steppes of southern Russia, near the Kazakhstan border.
 Among 150, 2,000-year-old graves, archeologists found the remains of women as well as men buried with swords, shields, spears, quivers of arrows, and other weapons of war.
-Since then, several further excavations tell us as many as 37% of the kurgans contain the mortal remains of a female warrior.
+Since then, several further excavations tell us as many as 37 percent of the kurgans contain the mortal remains of a female warrior.

 A Sarmatian kurgan 4th century BCE, Fillipovka, South Urals, Russia.
 This kurgan was excavated in a dig led by Russian Academy of Sciences Archeology Institute Prof. L. Yablonsky in the summer of 2006.
 Credit: Wikipedia Commons.